gabrielle-lau/Mitigating-Gender-Bias-in-Dialogue-Generation/README.md

 # Mitigating Gender Bias in Dialogue Generation
 This is the source code for my thesis on "Mitigating Gender Bias in Dialogue Generation" submitted for the MPhil in Machine Learning and Machine Intelligence at University of Cambridge.

-The [ParlAI](https://github.com/facebookresearch/ParlAI) Python framework (version 1.2.0) is utilised throughout the thesis and the modified ParlAI scripts are included in `src/`.
-The modified code blocks are marked with the comment `# Thesis`.
-The other scripts primarily written using standard Python packages are incluced in `scripts/`.
+The [ParlAI](https://github.com/facebookresearch/ParlAI) Python framework (version 1.2.0) is utilised throughout the thesis.
+The modified ParlAI scripts are included in `src/`, with the modified code blocks indicated with the comment `# Thesis`.
+The other scripts (primarily written using standard Python packages) are incluced in `scripts/`.

 An overview of the project is presented below.